Summited Katahdin: How To Manage Finding Your Way Home

 If you need an international flight, you could fly from other airports above, but the better option would be to catch a ride to Logan International.
 This will give you much better flight prices and more options for times and airlines.

-If you are interested in taking a more interesting way home, the Amtrak system is something you can catch in both Portland and Boston.
+If you want to take a more stimulating way home, the Amtrak system is something you can catch in both Portland and Boston.

 This will give you a unique way to see the country on your way home, but it will likely take longer than flying or driving.

-The train goes through amazing areas that aren’t available to be seen any other way, making it a perfect pairing for a thru-hiker who just wants to keep adventuring.
+The train goes through unique areas that can’t be seen any other way, making it a perfect pairing for a thru-hiker who wants to keep adventuring.

 Unique Choice: Drive